HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **Email sender parameter description**

-- **Letter Name**: The sender's remark information
+- **Letter Name:** The sender's remark information

-- **Sender's E-mail Address**: Full e-mail address of the letter
+- **Sender's E-mail Address:** Full e-mail address of the letter

-- **SMTP Server Port**: SSL check box is used.
+- **SMTP Server Port:** SSL check box is used.
 If checked, the SMTP server port is 465 by default.
 If unchecked, the SMTP server port is 25 by default.
 The SMTP server port can also be edited.

-- **SMTP Server Address**: The address of the email server, generally in the form of SMTP (465/25 port).
+- **SMTP Server Address:** The address of the email server, generally in the form of SMTP (465/25 port).
 Example of server address: smtp.exmail.qq.com

-- **SMTP Verification**: It is checked by default.
+- **SMTP Verification:** It is checked by default.
 If checked, -> SMTP username and SMTP password must be checked; if not checked, -> SMTP username and SMTP password input box shall be empty and gray and cannot be edited (when using the intranet mailbox server to set the email password-free form, SMTP verification can be unchecked)

-- **SMTP Username**: It is generally the left part of the sender's email address@, and some mailbox manufacturers require to complete email address
+- **SMTP Username:** It is generally the left part of the sender's email address@, and some mailbox manufacturers require to complete email address

 - **Password:** SMTP username password used to verify SMTP server user availability